MicrosoftDocs/defender-docs/defender-endpoint/mac-troubleshoot-netext-mde.md

 **Symptom**:

-You may notice issues with network related latencies when using your browser or copying files over the network or using a chat/meeting application.
+You might notice issues with network related latencies when using your browser or copying files over the network or using a chat/meeting application.

 **Temporary solution**:

 This article describes how to temporarily disable NetExt, temporarily remove network protection, and resolve network stack-related issues by using Intune, JamF, or a manual process on Mac.

-Here are the steps you'll follow for [Intune](#intune-method) and [JamF](#jamf-method):
+At a high level, these are the steps to follow for [Intune](#intune-method) and [JamF](#jamf-method):

 1. Create a new "Devices with NetExt disabled" group.
 2. Exclude that group from the existing NetExt configuration.
 3. Assign the existing configuration to the ""Devices with NetExt disabled"" device group.

+The following sections describe these steps in more detail.

 ## Intune method